Paris Bourbonites: 1909 to 1914

+1922 to 1924

-Paris resumed Blue Grass League play in 1922 and won the pennant.
+Paris resumed play in the reformed Blue Grass League in 1922 and won the league pennant.
 The Paris Bourbons returned to play as members of the Class D level Blue Grass League, which reformed as a six–team league.
-Some references have Paris playing under the "Mammoths" moniker in 1922.
-With the Blue Grass League playing a split–season schedule, the Paris Bourbons finished the overall regular season in 1st place with a 36–28 record under managers B. Goodman and Harold Willis, ending the season 1.5 games ahead of the 2nd place Maysville Cardinals.
-However, the Maysville Cardinals, with a 16–6 record, won the 1st half standings and the Cynthiana Merchants, with a 25–17 record, won the 2nd half standings, as the Blue Grass league played the split–season schedule in 1922.
+Some references have Paris playing under the "Mammoths" nickname in 1922.
+With the Blue Grass League playing a split–season schedule, the Paris Bourbons finished the overall regular season in first place with a 36–28 record, playing the season under managers B. Goodman and Harold Willis, finishing 1.5 games ahead of the second place Maysville Cardinals in the overall standings.
+However, the Maysville Cardinals, with a 16–6 record, won the first half standings and the Cynthiana Merchants, with a 25–17 record, won the second half standings, as the Blue Grass league played the split–season schedule in 1922.
 In the Finals, Maysville defeated the Cynthiana to win the championship.

 Pitcher Ray Miner of Paris and Maysville led the Blue Grass League with 15 wins.

-The Paris Bourbons placed 4th in the 1923 Blue Grass League standings, playing under managers Nick Winger and Felix Cicona.
-With a 45–47 record, the Bourbons finished 6.5 games behind the 1st place Cynthiana Cobblers in the final standings.
-The teams in the 1923 standings were the Cynthiana Cobblers (54-43), Winchester Dodgers (53–44), Maysville Cardinals (48–45), Paris Bourbons (45–47), Lexington Reos (44–49) and Mount Sterling Essex (38–54).
+The Paris Bourbons placed fourth in the 1923 Blue Grass League standings, playing under managers Nick Winger and Felix Cicona.
+With a 45–47 record, the Bourbons finished 6.5 games behind the first place Cynthiana Cobblers in the final standings.
+The teams in the 1923 standings were the Cynthiana Cobblers (54–43), Winchester Dodgers (53–44), Maysville Cardinals (48–45), Paris Bourbons (45–47), Lexington Reos (44–49) and Mount Sterling Essex (38–54).
 Maysville and Mt.
 Sterling permanently folded following the 1923 season.

-In their final season of play, the Paris Bourbons won the 1924 Blue Grass League Championship in the four–team league.
-With a record of 51–43 under managers Bob Corkhill, Pat Devereaux and Fritz Mueller, Paris finished just a 0.5 game ahead of the 2nd place Cynthiana Cobblers (50–42) in the standings.
+In their final season of play, the Paris Bourbons won the 1924 Blue Grass League championship in the four–team league.
+With a record of 51–43 under managers Bob Corkhill, Pat Devereaux and Fritz Mueller, Paris finished just a 0.5 game ahead of the second place Cynthiana Cobblers (50–42) in the standings.
 No playoffs were held and the Blue Grass League permanently folded after the 1924 season.

+The Blue Grass League did not return to play for the 1925 season.
 Paris, Kentucky has not hosted another minor league team.

-The ballpark
+The ballparks

-Beginning in 1909, Paris teams reportedly played home games at Bourbon County Park.
-The park is still in use and is located at 30 Legion Road, Paris, Kentucky.
-It was also noted that the Paris Bourbonites played games at White Park in 1911 and 1912.
+Beginning in 1909, Paris teams hosted home minor league games at Bourbon County Park.
+The park is still in use as a public park and is located at 30 Legion Road in Paris, Kentucky.
+Local newspaper coverage in the era reported the Paris Bourbonites played some home games at White Park in 1911 and 1912.